 How long do you need braces for gaps between teeth?

-Braces can close gaps between your teeth in 6-8 months depending on the size of the gaps.
-However, you may need to wear braces from 12 to 18 months to close gaps completely, correct the bite and align all teeth perfectly.
-Besides, all cases are different and duration varies from case to case.
+Braces can close gaps between your teeth in 6 to 8 months depending on the size of the gaps.
+However, you may need to wear braces more than that to close gaps completely, correct the bite and align all teeth perfectly.
+Moreover, duration varies from case to case and also depends on several factors.

 Here are the factors that affect the duration of wearing braces to fix gaps between teeth.